nawhi/nickwhite.cc-old/src/routes/blog/retyping-the-google-maps-sdk.md

 Google Maps have a handy API which allows you to programmatically fetch all sorts of data for a particular place pin on Google Maps.

-However, Google prohibits clients from storing any of this API's data - instead, you must store the Place ID and re-fetch the data each time you need it.

-Let's use [Google's Node.js SDK](https://github.com/googlemaps/google-maps-services-js), wrapped in a helper class for clarity, to get the address from the place ID for Buckingham Palace (a large house in London where the Queen lives.)
+Let's use [Google's Node.js SDK](https://github.com/googlemaps/google-maps-services-js), wrapped in a helper class for clarity, to get the address from the place ID for Buckingham Palace, which is a large house in London where the Queen lives.

 ```typescript
 import { Client, Place } from '@googlemaps/google-maps-services-js';